How to Secure Your Home WiFi: Steps, Tips, and Protection Techniques

 • Use a strong WiFi password:

-• Enable WPA2 or WPA3 encryption:
+• Turn on either WPA2 or go for WPA3 instead

 • Rename your network (SSID):

-Avoid using identifiable information such as your name or address in the network name.
+• Avoid using identifiable information such as your name or address in the network name.

 • Disable WPS (WiFi Protected Setup):